 Become a Tutor or Supplemental Instruction Leader

-SLU’s tutor and Supplemental Instruction positions are a wonderful leadership opportunity for undergraduate students.
-Currently, the Student Success Center employs more than 80 students as tutors or Supplemental Instruction leaders.
+SLU’s tutor and Supplemental Instruction leader positions are wonderful leadership opportunities for undergraduate students.
+Currently, the Student Success Center employs more than 90 students as tutors or Supplemental Instruction leaders.

-Requirements to be a Tutor or SI Leader
+Requirements to be a Tutor or Supplemental Instruction Leader

 - Be encouraging and supportive of your peers

-Preference for SI and tutor positions will be given to undergraduate students who have taken at least one semester of classes at Saint Louis University.
+Preference for tutor and Supplemental Instruction leader positions will be given to undergraduate students who have taken at least one semester of classes at Saint Louis University.
 We typically do not hire graduate students.

-Benefits of Becoming a Tutor or SI Leader
+Benefits of Becoming a Tutor or Supplemental Instruction Leader

 - Gain valuable, professional experience.